Assessment and Plan (same case discussed in Background page):

-Dizziness- has a wide variety of causes, in this elderly hypertensive patient, potential causes to consider include polypharmacy, dehydration, cardiac or cerebrovascular dz, and dysequilibrium.
+Dizziness- has a wide variety of causes, in this elderly hypertensive patient, potential causes to consider include medications, dehydration, cardiac or cerebrovascular dz, and dysequilibrium.
 Her orthostatic sensation correlates with a recently intensified medication regimen and a much improved blood pressure.
 Her daily function is otherwise unchanged, she has no cardiac symptoms or signs of neurologic event.
-Based on the recurrent and predictably triggered nature of the symptom with standing up, the preserved functional status, the benign physical exam notable only for significantly lowered blood pressure; I am pretty certain the cause of this dizziness relates to recent medication change.
+Based on the recurrent and predictably triggered nature of the symptom with standing up, the preserved functional status, the benign physical exam notable only for significantly lowered blood pressure relative to our last visit; I am pretty certain the cause of this dizziness relates to recent medication change.

 Plan- Given the good response of blood pressure to the higher calcium channel blockade, will stop chlorthalidone and keep amlodipine at 10mg.
 This may even help with her polyuria.